Electronics Recycling: The rapid evolution and constant use of technology is drastically reducing the lifecycle of IT assets.

 With SEAM, we manage the risks so you don't have to.

 At SEAM, we go above and beyond the EPA supported waste management hierarchy.
-We believe reuse is the best form of recycling and follow a strict No Landfill policy for all electronic equipment that enters our facility.
+We believe reuse is the best form of electronic recycling and follow a strict No Landfill policy for all electronic equipment that enters our facility.

 Our technicians are trained to identify incoming material for reuse as whole units as well as for the recovery of precious metals and other valuable commodities.
 Material that is able to be reused is thoroughly tested, data is securely erased, and the unit is remarketed.
 Material that is not able to be reused due to low value or by customer requirement, is disassembled and separated into its core elements including aluminum, copper wire, steel, precious metals, glass and plastic.
-Individual commodities are then recycled for reuse in the most environmentally safe manner possible in accordance with SEAM's stringent certifications.
+Individual commodities are then recycled for reuse in the most environmentally safe manner possible in accordance with SEAM's stringent electronics recycling and data destruction certifications.
 Certificates of Destruction and Recycling are provided for all IT equipment recycling services.

 The ultimate goal of SEAM is to reuse all materials that can be, and to return non-reusable materials back to their original element forms.